 How to be active in Puerto Plata and where to find adventures?

-Concerning watersports, Puerto Plata can count with at least the same options then Punta Cana.
+Concerning watersports, Puerto Plata can count on at least the same options as Punta Cana.
 Although the resorts – due to their limited size – might offer fewer activities, you find plenty of additional options outside.
 The best snorkeling reef in the Dominican Republic (Cayo Arena) can be reached from Puerto Plata, catamaran tours are sailing along the north coast and Cabarete, approx. 40 minutes away from Puerto Plata, is the kitesurfing capital of the Caribbean.
-Further water activities includes windsurfing, SUP yoga, SUP and diving.
+Further water activities include windsurfing, SUP yoga, SUP and diving.

 However, the true difference between Puerto Plata and Punta Cana is the number of activities you can do on land.
+It is not only the city of Puerto Plata which is nice to visit but also the nature is absolutely stunning.
 Thanks to the mountain chain right in the back of Puerto Plata, the Cordillera Septentrional, you have the right setting to go hiking, mountain biking, river chasing, caving, canyoning or river-tubing.
 Nothing is impossible in this area.
-As the mountains are particularly famous for their blue river, some of my favorite waterfalls are located here.
+As the mountains are particularly famous for their blue rivers, some of my favorite waterfalls are located here, such as La Rejolla, Charcos del Militar, Rio Soñador, Magic Mushroom, Salto de Elena or Cola de Pato.
 If you want to go adventurous, then Puerto Plata and the surrounding area will be your paradise.

 Where can you have the best adventures: Punta Cana or Puerto Plata?

 While the water-based activities are similar in both destinations, Puerto Plata has unquestionable advantages when it comes to onshore activities and adventures.
-If you love pristine nature and lush mountains, Puerto Plata is your place to go.
+Considering this, Puerto Plata is absolutely nice to visit.
+If you love pristine nature and lush mountains, Puerto Plata beats Punta Cana and is your place to go.

 Preliminary score: Punta Cana vs. Puerto Plata 4-3